There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Related Work

 \textbf{Training diffusion model in pixel-space} Training diffusion models directly in pixel space is notoriously challenging due to high computational costs and slow convergence on high-resolution data.
 Prior work addresses this through optimizing model architectures ~\citep{jabri2023scalableadaptivecomputationiterative}, improving diffusion formulations~\citep{hoogeboom2023simplediffusionendtoenddiffusion, kingma2023understanding}, and decomposed training stages with masked pre-training~\citep{lei2023masked} or cascaded diffusion models~\citep{ho2021cascadeddiffusionmodelshigh}.
 While these efforts enhance generation quality of pixel-space diffusion, they still lag behind latent-space methods in both performance and efficiency.
 Our work bridges this gap, establishing a new state-of-the-art for pixel-space approaches utilizing similar training cost as latent-space baselines yet with fewer sampling steps.

 \textbf{Accelerate diffusion model training.} On one hand, current works in diffusion models are focusing on accelerating training speed by incorporating additional representational supervision.
 However, as far as we know, all these efforts remain confined in the latent-space training formulation. ~\citet{yu2025representationalignmentgenerationtraining} aligns intermediate features of diffusion models with those from off-the-shelf SSL models.
 As follow up works, several variants~\citep{leng2025repaeunlockingvaeendtoend, yao2025reconstructionvsgenerationtaming} have been proposed.~\citet{leng2025repaeunlockingvaeendtoend} train both VAE and diffusion models in an end-to-end manner, achieving superior training efficiency yet it still relies on trained VAEs.
 In contrast, another line of works~\citep{chu2025usp, stoica2025contrastive, wang2025diffuse} speed up model training by incorporating representation learning loss, without relying on external SSL models.
 The most related work to ours is USP \citep{chu2025usp}, which contains a strong representation learning stage to accelerate the training of diffusion models.
 In contrast, our study focuses on the image space instead of latent space.
-In addition, ~\citet{stoica2025contrastive} and ~\citet{wang2025diffuse} incorporate contrastive loss in either the final denoising objective or intermediate features.
+In addition, ~\citet{stoica2025contrastive} and ~\citet{wang2025diffuse} accelerate model training by incorporating contrastive loss, imposed either on predicted clean images or intermediate features.